-I first came across Pilates when I went to dance college in London, aged 16, it really helped me to gain the strength to do the ballet that I loved, and helped to sculpt my body, especially giving me the core strength that is so important for dancers.
+I first came across Pilates when I was 13 at a dance summer school in Chichester.
+At 16 years old I went to dance college in London and that’s when I really started to learn Pilates, it really helped me to gain the strength to do the ballet that I loved, and helped to sculpt my body, especially giving me the core strength that is so important for dancers.

-At this time Pilates had just started to become more accessible to the average person, rather than just celebrities and dancers, so I decided to do another course – Body Control Pilates.
+At this time Pilates had just started to become more mainstream, rather than just for celebrities and dancers, so I decided to do another course to get the certification- Body Control Pilates.

-After training I went on to teach a number of classes in London before I got my first professional dance job.
-Since then I have balanced my time between teaching and dancing all over the world.
+After training I went on to teach a number of classes in London whilst waiting for my first professional dance job.
+After that, I balanced my time between teaching Pilates and dancing all over the world.

 There is no doubt Pilates has helped me to stay injury free during tough dancing tours.

 After retiring from dancing

 I set up my Pilates classes in the local area in 2008 starting with just two classes and now I have 14!